This post may contain affiliate links.

 Fear not!
 This is where your meal prep really comes into its own, because you can do the hard work in advance (and plenty of time in advance as you can freeze it).

-All you have to do is to make the cauliflower and the cheese sauce (up to step 8 in the recipe), then leave to cool, cover and refrigerate overnight.
+All you have to do is to make the cauliflower and the cheese sauce (up to the end of step 4 in the recipe), then leave to cool, cover and refrigerate overnight or up to 48 hours.

-When you’re ready to cook, put it in the oven according to the instructions in the recipe.
+When you’re ready to cook, put it in the oven according to the instructions in the recipe, from step 5, allowing an extra 10-15 minutes’ cooking time (because it will be very cold from the fridge).

 If you’d like to make it further in advance, do the same thing, but instead of refrigerating, pop it into the freezer instead.
-Defrost it before baking it in the oven (from step 8 onwards).
+Defrost it before baking it in the oven.

 How to make Cauliflower Cheese